LordNoteworthy/windows-internals/windows-system-programming/chapter-08-thread-synchronization.md

 - The function `MsgWaitForMultipleObjects` is similar to `WaitForMultipleObjects`.
 - :brain: Use this function to allow a thread to process **user interface events**, such as mouse clicks, while waiting on synchronization objects.

+## ⚠️ More Mutex and CS Guidelines

+- If `WaitForSingleObject` times out waiting for a mutex, **do not access** the resources that the mutex is designed to protect.
+- Do not assume that any particular thread (waiting on a given locked mutex) will have **priority** and will be the one released; as always, program so that your app will operate correctly regardless of **which waiting thread** gains mutex ownership and resumes execution.
+- **Large critical code regions**, locked for a long period of time, defeat concurrency and can impact performance.
+- Avoid complex **conditional code** and avoid **premature exits**, such as *break*, *return* and *goto* statements, from within the critical code region. **Termination handlers** are useful for protecting against such problems.

+## More Interlocked Functions

+- Allow you to perform atomic operations to compare and exchange variable pairs.
+- Efficient; they are implemented in **user space** using **atomic machine instructions**.

+## Memory Management Performance Considerations

+- `malloc` and `free` from the Standard C library uses functions **synchronize** access to a **heap** data structure => 👎 Potential performance impact.
+- To improve memory management performance, each thread that performs memory management can create a `HANDLE` to its own heap using `HeapCreate`.
+Memory allocation is then performed using `HeapAlloc` and `HeapFree` rather than using `malloc` and `free` .